 Ask Your Travel Agent

-For example, our family of four travelers once booked a 12-day cruise over a year in advance of sailing.
-When the price dropped $700 per person, I inquired of the travel agency and got a credit.
-That $2800 paid for all our shore excursions and onboard expenses.
+For example, a family of four travelers once booked a 12-day cruise over a year in advance of sailing.
+When the price dropped $700 per person, they inquired of the travel agency and got a credit.
+That $2800 paid for all of the shore excursions and onboard expenses.
 What a pleasant surprise!

 Sail in Off-Season or to Less Popular Destinations

-Look for Cruise Ship with Relatively Few Inside Cabins
+Look for a Cruise Ship With Relatively Few Inside Cabins

 Since the cheapest cabins sell out the quickest, booking an inside cabin on a ship with only a few such cabins might result in an upgrade.
 Cruise ships like to sail full, and if demand is high for the lower grade cabins, passengers holding reservations for those cabins might get an upgrade.
-One caveat -- don't count on this happening.
+One caveat—don't count on this happening.
 Be prepared to sail in that small inside cabin.
-The upgrade might not happen.

 Book a Sold-Out Cabin Category